arman-rai/Writeups/Ongoing/One Piece.md

 ```

 On the Source code of the landing page, this was encoded:
-`Nami ensures there are precisely 3472 possible places where she could have lost it.`
+`Nami ensures there are precisely 3472 possible places where she could have lost it.` <== This was an OSINT Task, lol

 On FTP, there are some files
 ```.notes.txt